elijahdecker/AdventOfCode/ReadMe.md

 The program is idempotent (You can run this multiple times as it will only add files if they are needed.)

 ## Extra Notes
-- The admin of Advent of Code have requested that puzzle inputs be cached (To reduce load on the system) and not be made publically available (To make it harder to completely copy the site)
+- The admin of Advent of Code have requested that puzzle inputs be cached (To reduce load on the system) and not be made publicly available (To make it harder to completely copy the site)
-- This puzzle helper currently does not use the leaderboard api, but if you choose to copy this template and talk to the leaderboard, make sure to throttle (the recommendation is around 15 minutes) and cache the calls to not overload the server
+- This puzzle helper currently does not use the leader board api, but if you choose to copy this template and talk to the leader board, make sure to throttle (the recommendation is around 15 minutes) and cache the calls to not overload the server